motogrossdad/ZKI-Protocol/README.md

 3. For the World: "Deepfake Immunity"
 As AI deepfakes get better, we can't trust "photos" of IDs anymore.
 ZKI-Protocol uses Mathematical Attestation.
 You aren't sending a picture of a passport; you are sending a cryptographic proof signed by the issuing authority.
 You can't deepfake a prime number.

-Your 2-Hour "Launch" Script
-Add this file, verify.py, to the same repo.
-It's a "simulated" ZK-Proof that demonstrates the logic: A verifier asks a question, and the prover answers without revealing the secret.